Anbe Vaa (1966 film): Music

 The soundtrack and score were composed by M. S. Viswanathan, while the lyrics were written by Vaali.
 Kalyan Subrahmanyam, an anaesthetist and alumnus of Madras Medical College and Stanley Medical College, made his musical debut with this film, singing as part of the chorus.
 K. Sampath, a sound engineer who joined AVM Productions in the mid-1950s, created the chick mungu (also spelt chik mang) sound effect for the title track.
 The song "Naadodi", picturised on JB and Geetha performing a twist, was a rock and roll number.

 "Pudhiya Vaanam" originally had the lyrics "udaya sooryanin paarvayile" (in the eyes of the rising sun), but after Meiyappan stated that the Censor Board would not accept it, Vaali amended the lyrics to "puthiya sooryanin paarvayile" (in the eyes of the new sun).
 Regarding this change, Vaali said that if Ramachandran enunciated the words, they would sound like "udaya sooryanin", and he was proven right.
 The sound effect of the horses' footfall in "Rajavin Paarvai" was created by Meesai Murugesan.
 The song "Once A Pappa" belongs to Baila, a Sri Lankan musical genre.

 All the songs from the soundtrack were popular, especially "Rajavin Parvai", and "Pudhiya Vaanam".
 Gopal Ethiraj, writing for the Asian Tribune, noted that "Pudhiya Vaanam" was one of several songs written by Vaali for Ramachadran that "helped the latter galvanize masses".
 This view was also shared by B. Kolappan of The Hindu.
 Following Vaali's death in 2013, Malathi Rangarajan of The Hindu included "Pudhiya Vaanam" in her collection, Best of Vaali: From 1964–2013.

 "Rajavin Parvai" was performed live by French actor and singer Pascal Heni (popularly known as Pascal of Bollywood) during his visit to India in 2003.
 "Naan Paarthathilae" was performed live by the Chennai-based music group Square Band at the concert "Isai Kaveri" hosted by the Bharathidasan Institute of Management in August 2012.
 Susheela performed "Rajavin Paarvai" live in 2006 with S. Janaki, in a concert organised by the T. V. K. Cultural Academy, and performed a solo version of the song in Magalir 2007, an event organised at the Indian Medical Association Hall.
-The song "Naan Paarthathile" was remixed in 2020 TV series named after the film.
+"Naan Paarthathile" was remixed in the 2020 TV series named after the film.